Elewekeadanma/Bikesharing/README.md

 ![Trips by Weekday by the hour](https://github.com/Elewekeadanma/Bikesharing/blob/main/Trips_by_Weekday_by_Hour.PNG)

 ---
 We also wanted to see how many customers vs subscribers rented bikes.
-From the chart below, it can be seen that much more subscribers rented bikes than just regular customers.
+From the heatmap below, it can be seen that much more subscribers rented bikes than just regular customers.
 This is indicated by the density in the chart.
 ![User Trips by Type of User and by Gender](https://github.com/Elewekeadanma/Bikesharing/blob/main/User_Trips_by_Gender_by_Weekday.PNG)

 ---